open-telemetry/oteps/text/metrics/0156-counter-gauge-model.md

-# Counter, UpDownCounter, and Gauge instruments compared
+# Counter, UpDownCounter, and Gauge instruments explained

+Counter and Gauge instruments are different in the ways they convey meaning, and they are interpreted in different ways.
+Attributes applied to metric events enable further interpretation.
+Because of their semantics, the interpretive outcome of adding an attribute for Counter and Gauge instruments is different.

+With Counter instruments, a new attribute can be introduced along with additional measurements to subdivide the thing being counted.

+With Gauge instruments, a new attribute can be introduced along with additional measurements to convey multiple observations of the same variable.

+The OpenTelemetry Metrics API has introduced a new kind of instrument, the UpDownCounter, that behaves like a Counter, meaning that attributes subdivide the thing being counted, but are interpreted like a Gauge, meaning that users are most interested in the total sum, not the rate of change.

 ## Background

-The OpenTelemetry Metrics data model and API have introduced a new kind of data point, the non-monotonic Sum, and a corresponding instrument named UpDownCounter.

-OpenTelemetry has a founding principal that the interface (API) should be decoupled from the implementation (SDK), thus the Metrics project set out to given semantic meaning to the API events.
-The events on Counter and Gauge instruments mean different things and submit to different kinds of interpretation.
+OpenTelemetry has a founding principal that the interface (API) should be decoupled from the implementation (SDK), thus the Metrics project set out to give meaning to Metric API events.

 OpenTelemetry uses the term temporality to describe how aggregations are accumulated across time, whether they are reset to zero with each